 The Statement of Activities demonstrates the degree to which the direct expenses of a given function or segments are offset with program revenues.
 Direct expenses are those that are clearly identifiable with a specific function or segment.
-Program revenues include 1) charges to haulers, and program and administrative fees from municipal solid waste and recycling tip fees, and 2) operating grants and reimbursements from other governmental units.
+Program revenues include 1) charges to haulers, and program and administrative fees from municipal solid waste and recycling tip fees, and 2) operating grants and reimbursements from other governmental units as well as corporate grants for recycling education programs.
 Other items not included among program revenues are reported as general revenues.
 The major individual governmental fund of the Authority is the general fund and it has been reported as a separate column in the fund financial statements.